gregmsanderson/fly-hello-laravel-db-replay/README.md

 ***

-You will need to make the folllowing changes to files in your Laravel application:
+You will need to make the following changes:

 #### fly.toml

 If you recall our previous guide for how to deploy a Laravel application on Fly, this file supports an `[env]` section for environment variables.
-You need to add two more to this `[env]` block.
+You need to add two more.

 Set the _DB_CONNECTION_ as _"pgsql"_ to use PostgreSQL.
 And you will need to specify the region your primary database is in (assuming you already have one) by setting _PRIMARY_REGION_: